 The app allows users to access insurance ID cards, pay bills, call for roadside assistance, submit and manage claims, and manage vehicle repairs.
 The app also comes with GEICO’s augmented reality (AR) feature, called GEICO Explore.
 Using this feature, users can find restaurants, gas stations, and locate their own car through AR.

 For the longest time, GEICO shied away from creating a telematics app, even going so far as running ads with “SmartDogs” that poke fun at other telematics devices.
 But with many other competitors introducing advanced telematics apps, the pressure seems to have gotten to GEICO.
 GEICO introduced its own telematics app called Drive Easy in September 2019.

-The app tracks your driving habits and gives you a discount based on how safe they are.
+The app, currently available in many states, tracks your driving habits and gives you a discount based on how safe they are.
 Since the program’s only been out a few months, it’s currently only available in two states: Connecticut and Pennsylvania.
 Connecticut and Pennsylvania residents can download the app (everyone on your policy must enroll in the plan).
 The app then begins tracking driving habits like what time you drive, for how long you drive, how hard you brake, and how often you use your phone when you’re driving.